FancyFoodie/policies/privacy-policy.md

 You may choose not to provide your Personal Information; however, if you do not provide your Personal Information you may not be able to use all the functions offered by the Services.

-For questions about your Personal Information on our Services, please contact info@PearDeck.com.
+For questions about your Personal Information on our Services, please contact shaoxinjiang@gmail.com .

 ## Refer a Friend

-When you invite others to join Pear Deck or share your User Content via email, you will need to provide us with email addresses for each person that you wish to send your User Content or an invite to.
+When you invite others to join Fancy Foodie or share your User Content via email, you will need to provide us with email addresses for each person that you wish to send your User Content or an invite to.

 ## Usage Data